 Trying to alter the case and keeping a regular cleaning schedule are also potential dust reduction measures.
 Lack of ventilation is another factor contributing to severe heat.
 If your cooling system is not effective enough, heat will be stored within the CPU, which will cause the temperature to rise to dangerous levels.
 If you build a nice case and use a high-standard cooler, you should be able to avoid having this issue occur.

-Check out our separate post on Top 10 Best Gaming RAM in 2022
+Check out our separate post on Top 10 Best Gaming RAM

 How Much Should I Invest in a CPU Unit Cooler?